-This easy Chicken Taco Recipe is a family favorite.
-Shredded chicken mixed with flavorful taco seasonings and your favorite toppings, this dinner is super easy to put together for busy weeknight dinners.
+This easy Shredded Chicken Taco Recipe is a family favorite.
+Tender chicken mixed with flavorful taco seasonings and your favorite toppings, this dinner is super easy to put together for busy weeknight dinners.

 Serve with a simple side of rice and beans for a tasty dinner your whole family will love.

-This is a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken.
+This easy chicken taco recipe is part of a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken.

 For years I made our tacos with ground beef and the kids tolerated them but didn't really love them.
 One busy evening, I decided to shred some chicken and let family members make their own chicken tacos.

 I sort of felt like I was phoning it in in the dinner department.
 But my family LOVED their tacos and ask for this meal every week.

 This chicken taco recipe has become comfort food to my family.
 And it just so happens that it is one of the easiest meals to make!